top of page

 RESEARCH INTERESTS

-Baltic salmon ecology and evolution
+Atlantic salmon ecology and evolution

 The rivers descending to Bothnian bay, including Tornionjoki and Simojoki in Finland, hold some of the largest Atlantic salmon populations (the same species lives in the Atlantic and Baltic Sea).
 I coordinate the monitoring efforts of Simojoki salmon together with numerous colleagues, producing data that is essential for fisheries management that is adviced by ICES, and collecting samples that are invaluable for salmon research.